 DEC 2, 2017 – MAY 13, 2018

-Organized by the Portland Art Museum and curated by Mary Weaver Chapin, Ph.D., Curator of Prints and Drawings.
+Organized by the Portland Art Museum and curated by Mary Weaver Chapin, Ph.D., Curator of Prints and Drawings, with the assistance of Chyna Bounds, research assistant.
 This exhibition is supported in part by the Vivian and Gordon Gilkey Endowment for Graphic Arts and the Exhibition Series Sponsors.
 Promotional partner: Oregon Humane Society.